What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? →

 The Douglas Effect

-A striking feature of the Registry is the overwhelming concentration of registered offices in Douglas, the capital.
-This geographic clustering is less a reflection of economic activity and more an artefact of the island’s corporate services industry.
+A striking feature of the Registry is the overwhelming concentration of registered offices in Douglas, the island’s capital.
+This is no accident.
+Douglas is the beating heart of the Manx corporate services industry, home to trust companies, legal practices, and registered agents who provide nominee addresses for thousands of companies.

 The Isle of Man as Corporate Domicile